Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-After that copied the categorysublinks and pasted under CoverTypeRepository.cs I modified the CoverTypeRepository,cs it took hal an  hour to fix all of the errors but i did it and i updated my database
+After that copied the categorysublinks and pasted under CoverTypeRepository.cs I modified the CoverTypeRepository,cs it took hal an  hour to fix all of the errors but i did it and i updated my database i have completed my AddCoverType to the repository